330-648-5408

 August 13, 2024

 In our latest examination of the digital divides from the US Department of Education’s 2024 National Educational Technology Plan (NETP), we focus on the third but probably best-known type of digital divide: Digital Access.
+In case you missed them, see Part 1 and Part 2 of this blog series first.

 The Digital Access Divide addresses the unequal technology and Internet access in education.
 This divide poses a major challenge, as it can severely impact students’ ability to participate fully in the ever-increasingly more tech-heavy educational environment.